forem/forem/docs/backend/internationalization.md

 language(s) they speak.
 The goal is to make the platform available in various languages.

+_The following is high level outline of an approach to internationalization.
+This is by no means set in stone and we encourage you to open a PR to this documentation or to contribute to internationalization with your ideas!_

 ## Routing

 We have logic for routes setup.
 You can visit a page and add `/locale/:locale`